johnfedoruk/bangular/aio/content/guide/entry-components.md

 ```

 A bootstrapped component is an entry component
-that Angular loads into the DOM during the bootstrap process (application launch).
+that Bangular loads into the DOM during the bootstrap process (application launch).
 Other entry components are loaded dynamically by other means, such as with the router.

-Angular loads a root `AppComponent` dynamically because it's listed by type in `@NgModule.bootstrap`.
+Bangular loads a root `AppComponent` dynamically because it's listed by type in `@NgModule.bootstrap`.

 <div class="alert is-helpful">